 Why Fintech Needs a Specialized Affiliate Strategy

-Affiliate Marketing is not a one size fits all strategy.
+Affiliate Marketing is not a one-size-fits-all strategy.
 The industry was really based on (and still centers around) eCommerce / Retail brands.
-Most affiliate marketing programs drive at least 50% of their revenue to coupon, deal and loyalty partners.
-Many see 80%+ of their revenue coming through those partnership models.
-That strategy does not work for most financial products.
-Sure, some brands can incentivize sign-ups with free trials, bonuses in newly opened accounts, etc. But the overwhelming majority can't leverage these tactics and need to rely on other partnership models to make up the bulk of their affiliate program's revenue.
-Partnership
+Most affiliate marketing programs drive a significant portion of their revenue through coupon, deal and loyalty partners.
+That strategy does not work well for most financial products.
+Sure, some brands can incentivize sign-ups with free trials, offer bonuses in newly opened accounts, etc. But the overwhelming majority can't leverage these tactics and need to rely on other partnership models to make up the bulk of their affiliate program's revenue.

 The Fintech Difference: Why Standard Approaches Fall Short